-KETO OATMEAL is the low carb alternative to traditional oatmeal!
-It’s made with hemp hearts instead of oats for a hearty, filling, breakfast that is the perfect way to start your day with 6 net carbs per serving!
+This Keto Oatmeal is the low carb alternative to traditional oatmeal!
+It’s made with hemp hearts instead of oats for a hearty, filling, breakfast that is the perfect way to start your day with just 6 net carbs per serving!

 I can’t tell you how many times I get asked if oatmeal is low carb.

 Unfortunately, the answer is no. Oats are a a grain and they’re not low carb.